weapons-and-armor

 Leather and Organic Materials

 Leather armor was widely used by Balkan warriors, especially for linothorax-style cuirasses and shields.
 Geometric patterns were typically painted or stamped onto cured leather using heated tools or carved wooden dies.
 The flexibility of leather allowed for unique designs that could be dyed using natural pigments derived from plants and minerals.
 Red ochre, yellow orpiment, and black carbon were common colors, each carrying symbolic meaning—red for blood and life, black for the underworld.
 Bone and antler were also used for armor components like fasteners and scales, often carved with repeating geometric motifs.
-These organic materials have often decayed over time, but archaeological findings in waterlogged or dry cave sites have preserved remarkable examples.
+These organic materials have often decayed over time, but archaeological findings in waterlogged or dry cave sites, such as the Cetina Valley in Croatia, have preserved remarkable examples of leather armor with intact painted geometric designs, offering rare insights into this perishable craft.

 Dye and Painting Methods